Divya-Sree-M/Human_Activity_Recognition/README.md

 # Human_Activity_Recognition
-In this project, Human Activity Recognition isdone based on the data collected from 30 subjetcs.\nThe acivities obsered are 6 different activities.
+In this project, Human Activity Recognition isdone based on the data collected from 30 subjetcs.

+The acivities obsered are 6 different activities.

 They are laying, sitting, standing, walking, walking-downstairs, walking-upstairs.
 ## The Table of Contents

+1.Importing libraries

+2.Reading the data

+3.Data Wrangling

+4.EDA

+5.ML Models